Prime Bangkok F.C.: History

 In 2010, it was to be a bad year for Bangkok, they came 12th out of 13 in the Bangkok regional league and also went out of the newly formed Thai League Cup in the first qualifying round.
 They were relegated from the 2010 Thai Division 2 League Bangkok & field Region league but came back to prominence in the 2012 Thai Division 2 League Bangkok & field Region and were known as Central Lions and played at the Rajamangala University of Technology in Thanyaburi District.

 In 2016, this club was taken over by Air Force Central F.C. and this club is the reserve Air Force Central F.C. team.

 In 2017, they came back to compete in the 2017 Thailand Amateur League Bangkok Metropolitan Region.

 In 2020, this club was taken over and renamed to Prime Bangkok Football Club.

+In 2022, Prime Bangkok competed in the Thai League 3 for the 2022–23 season.
+It is their 5th season in the professional league.
+The club started the season with a 2–1 away win over STK Muangnont and they ended the season with a 2–0 home win over STK Muangnont.
+The club has finished 4th place in the league of the Bangkok metropolitan region.
+In addition, in the 2022–23 Thai FA Cup Prime Bangkok was defeated 1–2 by Phrae United in the fourth round, causing them to be eliminated and in the 2022–23 Thai League Cup Prime Bangkok was defeated 1–2 by Nonthaburi United S.Boonmeerit in the second qualification round, causing them to be eliminated too.